Elvis020/Dashboard-Client/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.5.
 This is a web application in angular with angular material.It includes a login and dashboard component.The components  retrieve data from the JSON placeholder api in JSON format.It prevent unauthorised persons from accessing the dashboard component.
 The login details are: email:elvis@gmail.com aand Password: password.
 Data was passed around using the @ViewChild, event and property binding and the services component.The dashboard component contains a table that can be filtered and sorted by any of the table headers.Data in the table can also be exported to excel and PDF.
+NB:If you dont logout, you will still get access to the dashboard, because you still have a token even if u get to the login page and the router guard is activated on logout.

 ## Development server